cdktf/projen-cdktf-hybrid-construct/examples/terraform-module/API.md

 - *Type:* any

-Specify volumes to attach to the instance besides the volumes specified by the AMI [object Object].
+Specify volumes to attach to the instance besides the volumes specified by the AMI.

 ---